mosip/documentation/docs/upgrade-runbook.md

 * Finally, restart all the services to take care of old data caching.

-### Activities after completing the first round of testing:
+### Activities after completing the first round of testing

 1. Configure the Registration Client upgrade at the server side.
 Please refer to this [link](upgrade-registration-client.md) for further instructions.